yebigithub/BLUPF90_usage/README.md

     - All the raw files and generated files are in the [GBLUP folder](https://github.com/yebigithub/BLUPF90_usage/tree/main/GBLUP)

 - Main steps:
-    - RENUM90 to generate snp6.txt_XrefID
+    - RENUM90 to generate snp_XrefID
     - BLUPF90+ to generate variance components.
     - PREGSF90 to generate G inverse.
     - BLUPF90+ to run GBLUP.